MKaczkow/go_concepts/monkey/README.md

 * `self-evaluating expressions` are those which evaluate to themselves, e.g. `5` or `true`, thus being the easiest to implement
 * lots of expression in monkey are treated as `prefix expressions`, because they are the easiest to evaluate
 * conditionals are built, so that branch is evaluated when expression is `truthy`, which means not null and not false
+* implementing internal error-handling is kinda similar to handling return statements, in the sense, that they both stop further evaluation

 ### repl
 * `REPL` - `Read-Eval-Print Loop`